 MRRoles4Azure uses the Azure blob storage to store intermediate data products and the Azure tables to store meta-data about intermediate data products, which performed well for non-iterative applications.
 Based on our experience, tasks in iterative MapReduce jobs are of relatively finer granular making the intermediate data communication overhead more prominent.
 They produce a large number of smaller intermediate data products causing the Blob storage based intermediate data transfer model to under-perform.
 Hence, we opted for a hybrid model, in which Twister4Azure transfers smaller data products through the Azure tables.
 Twister4Azure uses the intermediate data product meta-data table entry itself to store the intermediate data products up to a certain size (currently 64kb that is the limit for a single item in an Azure table entry) and uses the blob storage for the data products that are larger than that limit.
-Twister4Azure also supports using direct TCP communication for the intermediate data communication.
-This intermediate communication can be made fault tolerant by uploading the data products to persistent Blob store in the background.
+Additionally in Twister4Azure performs all data communications asynchronously.